Caramel Corn with Nuts

 - 1/2 cup mixed nuts

-- Transfer to two greased 13-in. x 9-in. baking pans.
-Bake at 200° for 45 minutes, stirring once.
+- Transfer to two greased 13x9-in. baking pans.
+Bake at 200° 45 minutes, stirring once.
 Remove from pans and place on waxed paper to cool.
 Break into clusters.
 Store in airtight containers.
-Yield: 2-1/2 quarts.